 What does Dataquest cost?
 How much work is involved?

 Dataquest operates on a subscription model.
-Some of their courses are free, but for the rest, users can choose to pay $29 per month for the basic plan or $49 per month for premium.
+Some of their courses are free.
+For the rest, users can choose to pay $29 per month for the basic plan or $49 per month for premium.
 The basic plan gives users access to all of the courses in the beginner paths as well as 16 projects.
 Those in the premium plan get access to all of the courses in the intermediate paths as well as resume review, career coaching, and 30 projects.

 Ratings and reviews

-Dataquest is highly rated online, where it is on a few top 10 bootcamp lists.
-Similarly, on CourseReport, they are reviewed well by students who felt like the curriculum was well done and actually preferred that they were less lecture-based because it forced them to learn by doing.
+Dataquest is highly rated online.
+It is on a few top 10 bootcamp lists.
+Similarly, on CourseReport, the program is reviewed favorably by students.
+Many enjoyed the curriculum, especially the lack of videos.
+They felt that it forced them to learn by doing.
 They also like that you go at your own pace.

-It is important to note that a lot of the positive reviews for Dataquest online are written by affiliates, who get paid by the company for writing them.
 Most people compare Dataquest with DataCamp, another platform with a variety of data science courses.
-The main differences are the videos – while some people like that Dataquest does not have videos, other found it more boring as a completely text-based tool.
+The main differences are the videos.
+While some people like that Dataquest does not have videos, other found it harder to engage with a completely text-based tool.
 For both platforms, and for almost all bootcamps and online education tools, it is important for students to practice on their own to really understand the topics.

 Alternatives to Dataquest